Pseudo-spin-polarized topological superconductivity in kagome RbV$_3$Sb$_5$: SUPPLEMENTARY NOTE 2: Topological superconductivity

 \subsection{superconducting order parameters in D$_{2h}$ point group}

-Considering the nematic normal state, the point group describing the symmetry of the normal states of $RbV_{3}Sb_{5}$ is $D_{2h}$.
+Considering the nematic normal state, the point group describing the symmetry of the normal states of RbV$_{3}$Sb$_{5}$ is D$_{2h}$.
 The superconducting gap functions, which are the eigenstates of the linearized gap equation, form the bases for the irreducible representations (irreps) of the point group $D_{2h}$.
 Each irrep represents one individual superconducting channel.
-The irreps of $D_{2h}$ are shown in Table.~IV.
+The irreps of $D_{2h}$ are shown in Table.II.

-Here, since we are considering odd-parity superconducting states that are nodal and exhibit in-plane magnetic moments, only the superconducting order parameters corresponding to irreps with odd parity are listed in Table.~\ref{REP}.
+Here, since we are considering odd parity superconducting states that are nodal and exhibit in-plane magnetic moments, only the superconducting order parameters corresponding to irreps with odd parity are listed in Table.~\ref{REP}.

-To obtain the nonunitary pairing states, we select the superconducting order parameter by combining order parameters belonging to different irreducible representations (irreps) of the point group $D_{2h}$, under the assumption that they have nearly degenerate transition temperatures, as discussed in the main text.
+To obtain the nonunitary pairing states, we select the superconducting order parameter by combining order parameters belonging to different irreps of the point group $D_{2h}$, under the assumption that they have nearly degenerate transition temperatures, as discussed in the main text.